 - 61-79 yrs old: Low fat: under 13 percent, Healthy: 13-25 percent, Overweight: 25-30 percent, Obese: over 30 percent

-For example, a women who weights 145 pounds and 33% body fat, can calculate that she has 48 pound of fat and 97 pounds of muscle, bone and fluid.
-A male, who is 205 pounds and has 25% body fat can determine he is carrying 51 pounds of fat weight and about 154 pounds of muscle, bone and fluid.
+For example, a women who weights 145 pounds and has 33% body fat, can calculate that she has “about” 48 pound of fat and 97 pounds of muscle, bone and fluid.
+A male, who is 205 pounds and has 25% body fat can determine he is carrying “about” 51 pounds of fat weight and about 154 pounds of muscle, bone and fluid.
 Once this is known, you can start using the Jefit app to keep track of how this number changes over time.
-In both of these cases, the goal would be to lose fat weight while maintaining or gaining muscle, depending of course what the goals are.
+In both of these cases, the goal would be to lose fat weight while maintaining or gaining muscle, depending of course what your goals are.

-Monitoring your body fat is important, and in turn, offers great insight into the status of your overall health & fitness.
+Monitoring your body fat is important, and in turn, offers great insight into the status of your overall health and fitness.
 As you see, it’s a valuable metric to follow and offers insight into understanding if a particular strength training program is actually working.

 Use Jefit to Record & Monitor Your Body Fat and More